 Scientists have also located several other trees in the area, all dating to be 8,000+ years old – truly stunning!

-Methuselah – the Oldest Non-Clonal Tree in the World (4,845 Years Old)
+The Oldest Non-Clonal Tree in the World: Methuselah (4,845 Years Old)

 Methuselah is a type of pine tree growing high in the White Mountains of Inyo County in eastern California.
 It got its name after one of the longest-living characters in the Bible, who lived to be almost 1,000 years old.